balena-io-hardware/autokit-interface-sw/lib/flashing/README.md

 ## Types of device

-Depending on the characteristics of the DUT, different 3 rhardare configurations and software parameters must be set differently.
+Depending on the characteristics of the DUT, different 3 hardware configurations and software parameters must be set differently.

 ### Generic sd card boot devices